dgodovich/personal_logseq/pages/First Rotation.md

 			- Beena has been using a separately engineered cell line and doesn't see that - more consistent cell densities across the well
 			- Is this something intrinsic to the cell line that Jared was working with?
 Is it a protocol difference? background-color:: yellow
+	- 10As from Payam
+		- these ones are not triple transgenic, only have the optoEGFR
+			- this is red and stains membranes
+		- Use Janelia 638 Hoescht dye to get a nuclear marker for segmentation
 - Questions
 	- (1) how does the *width *of the traveling wave stimulation pattern affect cell movement? (in other words, how macroscopic can we go with our stimulation patterns)?
 		- change bar width, this seems pretty straightforward